Recipe: Easy (but fancy) baked macaroni & cheese

-It was definitely a hit.
+I tweaked the recipe to suit my own taste and liking, and it was definitely a hit.
 The panco bread crumbs made all the difference.
 Overwhelmed by the exoticism?
 Let’s break it down.

 Panco is simply Japanese for “bread crumbs.”
 The difference between this variety and the American kind is that panco is flaky rather than crummy–uh, I mean crumby (sorry, another bad joke).
 This means there is more surface area so to make a long story short, your foods will turn out crispier, crunchier, yet lighter.
 Even after microwaving the leftovers, the panco still added a delightful crunch to the mac ‘n cheese.